FasterPy: An LLM-based Code Execution Efficiency Optimization Framework: Discussion

 \begin{itemize} \item \textbf{Lower Cost.} Rule-based methods rely on manual summarization and encoding by domain experts, which are costly to develop and difficult to maintain.
 Algorithmic optimization approaches, on the other hand, require the LLM to possess a deep understanding of code semantics and efficiency bottlenecks, often depending on hundreds of billion-parameter models with significantly higher training and deployment costs. \item \textbf{Broader Applicability.} Manually defined rules and fixed algorithms can cover only a limited range of code execution efficiency optimization scenarios, such as simple loop unrolling or constant folding, and often fail to capture more complex or implicit strategies, such as efficient API substitution or execution path restructuring.
 In contrast, \fp{} learns from historical optimization examples and leverages a retrieval mechanism to generate more diverse optimization suggestions.
 In addition, \fp{}'s components are modular and extensible, making our framework potentially adaptable to other programming languages. \end{itemize}

-Our low-cost and flexible approach \fp{} could be potentially suitable for optimizing code execution efficiency in industrial codebases, especially in resource-constrained environments.
+Our low-cost and flexible approach \fp{} could be potentially suitable for optimizing code execution efficiency in industrial codebases, especially in environments without specialized computational resources.
 More complex and higher-cost approaches can be introduced incrementally when initial optimization objectives cannot be fully met.